vkurenkov/hierarchical-skill-acquisition/README.md

   <img src="https://user-images.githubusercontent.com/4092658/41410751-1db9aac8-6fe3-11e8-8589-dc526656e91e.png" alt="Architecture" width="60%" height="60%">
 </p>

 The picture above represents the proposed architecture.
-This architecture can be summarized in one sentence: It decides whether to use one of the already trained policies for a chosen sub-task or to provide a new set of low-level actions (such as move left, move right, and so on.)
+This architecture can be summarized in one sentence: At any given moment of time _t_, it decides whether to use one of the already trained policies for a chosen sub-task or to act on its own (low-level actions).

 All the way down to LSTM, we encode current state.
 Then we must decide on several things:
   - What sub-task policy should we use?
 (Instruction Policy, here comes the interpretability property)